OpenAEV-Platform/injectors/nmap/README.md

 ## Prerequisites

-Injectors are reaching RabbitMQ based the RabbitMQ configuration provided by the OpenBAS platform.
+Injectors are reaching RabbitMQ based the RabbitMQ configuration provided by the OpenAEV platform.
 The injector must be able to reach RabbitMQ on the specified hostname and port.

 ## Configuration variables